 Secondly, Eco-stain can be applied at full strength or diluted up to 10 to 1 to achieve different colors.
 The applicator can use eco-stain concrete colors either indoors or out.
 Also, These examples are for web use only; colors may vary depending on a concrete application.
-A great product for easy-to-use stained cement floors, and many of our dealers offer free shipping on these items.
+It is a great product for easy-to-use stained cement floors, and many of our dealers offer free shipping on these items.

 Acid-Based Semi-Transparent Concrete Stain Color

 Concrete Acid Stain Color Chart

 The acid concrete stain color below was achieved with Surecrete’s Sure-Stain, a semi-transparent colored acid stain interior concrete and exterior.
 If you want to stain your cement with natural earth tones with a low residue, Sure-Stain could be the right choice.